 Global indicator framework for the follow-up and review of the Sustainable Development Goals

-The values for most of the indicators presented in the report represent regional and/or subregional aggregates.
-In general, the figures are weighted averages of country data, using the reference population as a weight, and calculated from national data compiled by international agencies, according to their respective mandates and specialized expertise, from national statistical systems.
-The national data compiled by the international agencies are often adjusted for comparability and, where lacking, are estimated.
-As decided by the Statistical Commission and in accordance with Economic and Social Council resolution 2006/6, estimates used to compile the global indicators should be produced in full consultation with national statistical authorities.
-The criteria and mechanisms for validation by national statistical authorities are outlined in the report of the IAEG-SDGs3 and were endorsed by the Statistical Commission at its fiftieth session.
-4
+The values for most of the indicators presented in the report are regional and/or subregional aggregates.
+In general, the figures are weighted averages, using the reference population as a weight, of national data produced by national statistical systems and calculated by international agencies with specialized mandates.
+The national data are often adjusted for comparability and, where lacking, are estimated.
+As decided by the United Nations Statistical Commission and in accordance with Economic and Social Council resolution 2006/6, estimates used to compile the global indicators should be produced in full consultation with national statistical authorities.
+The criteria and mechanisms for validation by national statistical authorities are outlined in the report of the IAEG-SDGs2 and were endorsed by the Statistical Commission at its fiftieth session.
+3

 A database of available global, regional and country data and metadata for the SDG indicators accompanying this report is maintained by the United Nations Department of Economic and Social Statistics Division and is available at https://unstats.un.org/sdgs.
 Owing to the emergence of new data and revised methodologies, data series presented in this report may not be comparable with previous data series.